Matt Malone: The Jesuits

 Malone has provided analysis and commentary on ecclesial and political events for most major news networks.
 He is a consultant for NBC News.
 He has provided commentary for NBC Nightly News, Hardball with Chris Matthews, Morning Joe, the BBC, NPR, the PBS NewsHour and the Charlie Rose Show.
 His work and ideas have been featured in The New York Times, The Washington Post and The Wall Street Journal, among others.
-He is the author of “Catholiques Sans Etiquette”(Catholics Without Labels), a book concerning the church and politics, which was published by Salvator Press in Paris.
+He is the author of “Catholiques Sans Etiquette” (Catholics Without Labels), a book concerning the church and politics, which was published by Salvator Press in Paris.

+Malone is a chaplain to the New York Press Club.
+In 2018 he was the presiding chaplain at the memorial service to mark the 50th anniversary of the death of Robert F. Kennedy at Arlington National Cemetery.
+Malone has twice co-published opinion columns with former U.S. Senator John C. Danforth.
+He has also served on the boards of trustees of Boston College, the Catholic Medical Mission Board (CMMB), The Appeal of Conscience Foundation, and the Fulton J. Sheen Center for Thought and Culture.

+In late 2024, Malone announced that he would exit the Society of Jesus and petition to be dispensed from the obligations of Catholic holy orders.